 If you follow these steps to make a ribbing worked in the round, you will make a beautiful twisted ribbing that is neat and strong.

-To learn more about the Russian knitting style, consider taking the self-paced online course “Russian Knitting Simplified”.
+To learn more about the Eastern knitting style, consider taking the self-paced online course “Eastern (Russian) Knitting Simplified”.